 If you are traveling to Peru on your annual vacation there is so much to visit and do in this South American country, visit the North of Peru and the wonderful beaches.
 Your Peru travel guide could be developed like this: Travel further south to the ancient city of Chan Chan and see Señor de Sipan.
 Then, travel south the central coast of Peru and you can visit the capital city of Lima, now famous for its cuisine.
 Further south from Lima experience the mysterious Nazca Lines, something that you will not see anywhere in the world.
 After that, travel to the highlands of Peru and wonder at the land of the Incas and the breathtaking Machu Picchu.
 However, at the southernmost part of Peru, you will encounter the lakeside town of Puno and the beautiful Lake Titicaca.
-If you have never heard of this lake and want to know more, then you may ask why is Lake Titicaca famous.
+If you have never heard of this lake and want to know why Lake Titicaca is famous, Machu Travel Peru will give you first-hand information.

 In local legend the lake is called The Birthplace of the Incas and The Birthplace of the Sun, Inca mythology says that the first Inca King, Manco Capac was born at Lake Titicaca.
 After that, the gods created a wife for the king and they started a tribe, giving Lake Titicaca the name The Birthplace of the Incas.
 Before the Inca lived in the Lake Titicaca area the Pukara, Tiwanaku and Collas cultures.

 Just outside the town of Puno is the ruins of Sillustani, on the shores of Lake Titicaca, the ruins of Sillustani take place.
 This site is home to a series of towers that once was used as a burial site, but the spectacular location is what you should look forward to seeing.